dbt-labs/docs.getdbt.com/website/docs/docs/collaborate/model-query-history.md

 2. Select the Environment marked **PROD** and click **Settings**.
 3. Look at the information under **Deployment credentials**.
    - Note: Querying query history entails warehouse costs / uses credits.
-4. Navigate to **Deploy** and then **Environments**.
-5. Select the Environment marked **PROD** and click **Settings**.
-6. Look at the information under **Deployment credentials**.
-   - Note: Querying query history entails warehouse costs / uses credits.

 <Lightbox src="/img/docs/collaborate/dbt-explorer/model-query-credentials.jpg" width="50%" title="Confirm your deployment credentials in your environment settings page." />

-7. You can cross reference those credential permissions with the warehouse permissions and grant your user the right permissions.
+4. Copy or cross reference those credential permissions with the warehouse permissions and grant your user the right permissions.

     <Expandable alt_header="For Snowflake">

     This feature makes use of metadata tables available to Snowflake Enterprise tier accounts or higher, `QUERY_HISTORY` and `ACCESS_HISTORY`.
 The snowflake user used in the production environment must have `GOVERNANCE_VIEWER` permissions to view the data.

     This can be granted to this user by your `ACCOUNTADMIN` user in Snowflake.
 For more details, view the snowflake docs [here](https://docs.snowflake.com/en/sql-reference/account-usage#enabling-other-roles-to-use-schemas-in-the-snowflake-database).

     </Expandable>